numerous-com/solar-explorer/README.md

-# Solar Designer App
+# Solar Explorer App

 ## Description

-The Solar Plant Designer is a tool designed to facilitate the investigation and optimization of various solar plant configurations.
-Utilizing the power of the pvlib library, it enables users to predict the annual energy output based on different system setups, including panel orientation, tilt, and location.
-This project integrates with marimo for an interactive application experience, allowing for dynamic configuration and visualization of solar energy production.
+The Solar Plant Explorer is a tool designed to facilitate the investigation and optimization of various solar plant configurations.
+Utilizing the power of pvlib, it enables users to predict the annual energy output based on different system setups, including panel orientation, tilt, and location.
+This project integrates with Marimo for an interactive application experience, allowing for dynamic configuration and visualization of solar energy production.

 ## Features